kartchnb/AutoTowersGenerator/README.md

 So, I set out to learn how to write a Cura plugin to automate this entire process.
 This plugin is the result.

 ## Usage
-With this plugin, printing a temperature tower is as easy as:
+With this plugin, printing a temperature tower can be as easy as:
   1) Click "Auto Towers" from the "Extensions" menu in Cura.
   2) Select the appropriate temperature tower for the material you're using (or create your own custom tower!)
-  3) Wait for OpenSCAD to generate the tower.
+  3) For custom towers, wait for OpenSCAD to generate the tower.
   4) Click "Slice" and print, just as you normally would.

 It's a similar process to create a retraction tower or a fan tower!

-This plugin relies on OpenSCAD being installed to work.
-This is because your calibration tower is customized to meet the parameters you set and the layer height you are printing at.
+This plugin includes various preset towers that can be printed quickly and easily.
+However, the real beauty of this plugin comes from the ability to generate customized towers.
+For this to work, OpenSCAD must be installed (https://openscad.org/).

 ## A couple of things to note: